 Now Accepting Sliding Scale & In-Network Appointments for select AETNA & United Healthcare plans *Limited Space Available.

 We are a team of mental health counselors helping people ages 10+ struggling with anxiety, panic attacks, depression, and trauma.
 We help people free themselves from the limitations of trauma...so they can create authentic relationships with themselves and the world around them.
-Here's a 2 minute video of what we do differently and who we help.

 Please head to the meet our team page to find the clinician that specializes in what you need.